|

 by Mark Lamendola

-Our remarks in are parentheses.
-Please note, we do quote from
+My remarks in are parentheses.
+Please note, I do quote from

 copyrighted material.
 While the NFPA does allow such quotes, it does so